scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 by overriding it on the ``Image.Fractal`` node of the tree.

-This global default tree is held on the ``Store`` object which can also hold display settings per object instance via the integer ID attribute.
+This global default tree is held on the ``Store`` object which can also hold display settings per object instance via the integer ``id`` attribute.
 This provides a highly flexible styling system, allowing the user to specify display options that apply to all objects of a particular type or only specific subsets of them.
 For instance, it is